ChainSafe/forest/docs/CLI.md

 `FULLNODE_API_INFO="..." forest wallet new -s bls`

-On linux, you can set the environment variable with the following syntax
+On Linux, you can set the environment variable with the following syntax

 `export FULLNOPDE_API_INFO="..."`

 Setting your API info this way will limit the value to your current session.
 Look online for ways to persist this variable if desired.

 The syntax for the `FULLNODE_API_INFO` variable is as follows:

 `<admin_token>:/ip4/<ip of host>/tcp/<port>/http`

-This will use IPv4, tcp, and http when communicating with the RPC API.
-The admin token can be found when starting the forest daemon.
+This will use IPv4, TCP, and HTTP when communicating with the RPC API.
+The admin token can be found when starting the Forest daemon.
 This will be needed to create tokens with certain permissions such as read, write, sign, or admin.

 ## Wallet

 All wallet commands require write permissions to interact with the keystore

 Balance
-Retrieve the fil balance of a given address
+Retrieve the FIL balance of a given address
 Usage: `forest wallet balance <address>`

 Default